iamluirio/unsupervised-learning-clustering/README.md

 ## Innovative Approach
 We want to modify the algorithm to obtain a clustering based not on the similarities between the feature vectors, but **on the similarities of each sample with the other samples**.

-We then compare the two different models, to observe the results.

 ### Cosine Similarity Metric
 ```cosine_similarity``` is a function that calculates the [**cosine similarity between vectors**](https://en.wikipedia.org/wiki/Cosine_similarity).
 It is often used to calculate the similarity between samples or objects in a multidimensional space.
 Cosine similarity is a measure that evaluates the angle between two vectors, indicating how similar they are in direction.